Arxcis/TSE2220-elkraftsys/oblig-power-factory/README.md

 ### 2c) Change length of the cable 1 from 200m to 16 000m

 After changing the cable from 200m to 16km, we do not have a satisfactory network anymore.
 The voltage drop delivered to all consumers now exceed 6% in Area1 and 7% in Area 2 and 3.
 This is way above the recommended NEK maximum of 5%.
-Consider upgrading the cross-sectional area of Cable1, or increase the voltage to 22kV or more to lower the voltage drop.
+Consider upgrading the cross-sectional area of Cable1, or increase the voltage to 22kV or more to lower the voltage drop below 5% at least, and ideally below 3%.
 ```sh
 	Task 2c): Change length of the cable 1 from 200m to 16 000m